 Actions speak louder than words.
-If we are to deliver on the promise of a step-change improvement in how we use evidence to address societal challenges, then we need to each do our part to put in place the features of an approach to reliably getting research evidence to those who need it.
+If we are to deliver on the promise of a step-change improvement in how we use evidence to address societal challenges, then each of us needs to do our part to put in place the features of an approach to reliably getting research evidence to those who need it.
 Funding can enable it.
 Coordination can facilitate it.
 Reporting can celebrate it (and shame a go-it-alone ethos).
 Evaluation of our approaches can support continuous improvement.
 But only our actions can make it happen.